 Manual Rosin Press

 What's not to love about a simple, hand-crank, hand-powered rosin press that requires nothing but elbow grease to produce rosin?!
-Typically entry-level presses are manual presses and pressure is generated by a pull-down lever or through a twist-operation.
+Typically, manual rosin presses are operated using a pull-down lever or through a twist-style lever to apply pressure onto the plates as you press.

 Variable-Hydraulic Rosin Press